microsoftgraph/microsoft-graph-docs-contrib/concepts/outlook-get-mime-message.md

 Find out more about:

 - [Why integrate with Outlook mail](outlook-mail-concept-overview.md)
-- [Using the mail API](/graph/api/resources/mail-api-overview?view=graph-rest-1.0) and its [use cases](/graph/api/resources/mail-api-overview?view=graph-rest-1.0#common-use-cases) in Microsoft Graph v1.0.
+- [Using the mail API](/graph/api/resources/mail-api-overview?view=graph-rest-1.0) and its [use cases](/graph/api/resources/mail-api-overview?view=graph-rest-beta#common-use-cases) in Microsoft Graph beta.